 There are a couple of different ways you can create the instructions for your new salesperson.

-PLEASE NOTE: Effective delegation techniques say to never hand a process to a new hire and expect them to follow it and learn it.
+PLEASE NOTE: Effective delegation techniques say never to hand a process to a new hire and expect them to follow it and learn it.
 The best process is to have them shadow you for a while.
-During this time, your goal should be to explain why you are doing what you are doing, why you are saying what you say and why you are thinking that way.
+During this time, your goal should be to explain why you are doing what you are doing, why you are saying what you say, and why you are thinking that way.
 In my business, we call this “Michele Brain.”
 I want my entire team to think with Michele Brain.

 Step 2: Research and Report